 concentration of the sample=QF value×200x

-NOTE: The assay values are in ng/mL and correspond to the concentration after dilution in the assay tube.
+NOTE: The assay values are in ng/mL and corresponds to the concentration after dilution in the assay tube.
 Equation mentioned in above step 5.11, QF value is the value given by the fluorometer instrument, and x is the number of microliters of sample added to the assay tube.
-The units for QF value that are generated by the equation are the same as for the value provided by the fluorometer.
+The units for QF values that are generated by the equation are similar to the value provided by the fluorometer.
 For example, if the value of the fluorometer is in ng/mL, the units for the concentration calculated by the equation are ng/mL.

 6. DNA fragment size distribution of cfDNA by fragment analyzer